 Palma de Mallorca

-Palma is often overlooked by tourists, who head straight to the beaches, yet we drove all over Mallorca researching and photographing a guidebook before renting an apartment to do the write-up in a historic stone house in the heart of Palma’s substantial old town.
-It became our favourite bit of the island.
-Palma is packed with history and formidable architecture and art.
+Palma is often overlooked by tourists, who head straight to Mallorca’s beaches.
+We drove all over Mallorca researching and photographing a guidebook before renting an apartment to do the write-up in a historic stone house in the heart of Palma’s substantial old town.
+Palma became our favourite bit of the island.
+The compact city is a mini Barcelona, packed with history and formidable architecture and art.

-Don’t miss the magnificent Palma cathedral and whimsically decorated 20th-century buildings by Antoni Gaudí and protégés.
+Don’t miss the magnificent Palma cathedral and whimsically decorated 20th-century modernist buildings by a protégé of Antoni Gaudí and protégés.
 The Museu Fundación Juan March, a museum of contemporary Spanish art, displays wonderful works by Picasso, Gris, Miró, and Dalí.
 There are busy traffic-free shopping streets boasting elegant old stores, a bustling fresh produce market, Mercat de L’Olivar, and boisterous traditional tapas bars in La Llotja-Borne.

 Perpignan

-The southwestern French city of Perpignan, not far from the border with Spanish Catalunya, almost feels like a Gallic version of Palma, only Perpignan’s old town is even more maze-like, boasts fascinating multicultural neighbourhoods you won’t find on Mallorca, and the tapas bars are replaced with characterful brasseries serving bubbly and freshly shucked oysters (in the winter season).
+The southwestern French city of Perpignan, is best known as a city of festivals, most famously for its spooky Procession de la Sanch.
+Not far from the border with Spanish Catalunya, Perpignan almost feels like a Gallic version of Palma, only Perpignan’s old town is even more maze-like.
+Perpignan is home to fascinating multicultural neighbourhoods you won’t find on Mallorca, and the tapas bars are replaced with characterful brasseries serving bubbly and freshly shucked oysters (in the winter season).

 The sunny main square, Place de la République, hosts stalls selling fresh local produce, while the backstreets and laneways are lined with gourmet grocery shops, small neighbourhood restaurants, and buzzy organic wine bars.
-With many affordable holiday rentals, this is a wonderful city to settle into for a while.
+One of the best ways to experience Perpignan is on foot.
+With many affordable holiday rentals in Perpignan, this is a wonderful city to settle into for a while.
+See our guide to how to spend two perfect days in Perpignan.

 Ravenna